Using a Deep Learning Model to Simulate Human Stock Trader's Methods of Chart Analysis

-The models trained by chosen labels above is backtested on from year 2016 to 2019.
-Original starting cash was set to be 10 million won for Korea stocks and ten thousand dollars for US stocks.
-Trading commissions were set to be 0.015\% every time trade is made and tax were set to be 0.20\%, only applied when the trade ended with a profit.
-We assume that the whole amount can be sold when the price reaches the given percentage, hence only +/-10\% of P\&L (Profit and Loss) will occur during single trade.
-The entry ratio was set to be 0.1, which represents entering every trade 1/10 of original cash.
-We show the average result of five runs.
-The results are shown on table \ref{table:val_kr_bt_result} for Korea market and table \ref{table:val_us_bt_result} order by total return.
 After the labeling period, a postfix '\_sidecut\_True' is assigned if the stock was sold at the closing price on days when it went sideways during the labeling period.
 Alternatively, postfix '\_sidecut\_False' is assigned if the stock was held even after the labeling period until it reached a given percentage of +/-10\%.
 For example, label\_5\_tp10\_ls10\_threshold\_0.99\_sidecut\_True refers to the model trained for a labeling period of 5 days, backtested with threshold 0.99, with entry ratio 0.1, and sells at the close price if the stock went sideways during the labeling period.
 In the real trading scenario, a 10\% drop followed by a 10\% increase will result in a loss, and vice versa as a gain.
 Because minute data for all tickers are not available in this research, it is unclear whether profit was made if the price fluctuated twice the labeling percentage on that day.